Delt06/aaaa-rp/README.md

 > 🔨 Developed with Unity 6000.0.23f1.

-> ❎ Only DirectX 12 is supported at the moment.
+> ❎ Only Windows/DirectX 12 configuration is supported at the moment.

 ## Rendering Techniques